 I went to my favorite website for graphics - http://thegraphicsfairy.com/ - and picked out a french coffee design.
 Make SURE if you're printing anything with words, you print it backwards!
 The furniture transfer graphics have the reverse print option so thanks Graphics Fairy for making it easy for challenged folks like me! :) I cut a piece of freezer paper to the size of standard typing paper, and very carefully put it in my ink jet printer so the image prints on the waxy side.
 Yes, you really can do that!

 BE CAREFUL WITH Y OUR NEWLY PRINTED PAGE!
 The ink is wet.
-I take great care in placing the design face down in the middle of my raw food surface and rubbing very firmly with a hard object (like the back of a spoon) until I think I have covered every bit of ink.
+I take great care in placing the design face down in the middle of my raw wood surface and rubbing very firmly with a hard object (like the back of a spoon) until I think I have covered every bit of ink.
 And then I do it a few more times just to be sure!
+Just be careful not to SMEAR!
 If you're careful, you can lift a corner and peek under to see if it's all coming off okay.

 Then just add some polyurathane or whatever wood sealer you'd like and you're good to go!
 I use Minwax satin finish, and sand it lightly between coats.